 WATER STEWARDSHIP

+We manage water efficiently, taking responsibility for the use of this valuable resource.
 Although access to water and water scarcity are global issues, we tailor our water management approach to address local and regional concerns.

-Ovintiv’s water management program considers location, resources, regulations, water stress, cost and operational need when planning water solutions by site and operating area.
+Ovintiv’s water management program considers location, resources, regulations, water stress, cost and operational need, when planning water solutions by site and operating area.
 We recognize that water sources vary by region and no single water management approach works for all areas.

 Alternative